perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 I started a Google doc and invited the relevant people.
 We started to fill in the details, classifying everything according with either green, amber, or red.
-Green was high confidence information, such as direct communication with a registrar, amber has likely good but unverified, and red was just flat out wrong.
+Green was high confidence information, such as direct communication with a registrar, amber was likely good but unverified, and red was just flat out wrong.
 All information was tagged with a time and source.
 The first rule of rumor control is stating who you heard it from and when.
 Once this is in the document,